Mohamed Elneny hints at Arsenal exit with cryptic message | Goal.com

 The post meant one thing to his followers who responded by sending him their farewell and best wishes if he finally leaves the Emirates Stadium this month.

-Elneny’s two goals for Arsenal have come in the Uefa Champions League [vs. Barcelona] and the Europa League [vs. BATE].
+Elneny’s two goals for Arsenal came in the Uefa Champions League [vs. Barcelona] and the Europa League [vs. BATE].